-- Outreach by definition means going out into the community, and thus the federal government should sponsor town-hall style regional meetings orchestrated in conjunction with non-governmental partners (such as universities) as a means of heightening awareness locally and creating more locally accessible forums for scientists and others to have input into the federal policy making process. - As formal federal policy is developed, it will be key to solicit public comment through formal channels.
+• By definition, "outreach" means going out into the community, and thus the federal government should sponsor town-hall style regional meetings orchestrated in conjunction with nongovernmental partners (such as universities) as a means of heightening awareness locally and creating more locally accessible forums for scientists and others to have input into the federal policymaking process.

+As formal federal policy is developed, it will be key to solicit public comment through formal channels.
 This includes notice in the Federal Register and the establishment of a publicly accessible docket for the collection of public comments on policy that the government is considering or proposing, as well as formal analysis by federal agencies.

+&lt;sup>37The NSABB is funded by the U.S. Government and is staffed by the NIH, an agency of the U.S. Department of Health and Human Services.

-Other outreach efforts described here would supplement these important and federally required modes of informing and soliciting input from the public. - Finally, when requirements on the oversight of dual use research are formally adopted by the US government, there will need to be a communications plan for the rollout of the new federal policies, as well as an intensive and ongoing campaign of workshops, presentations, print and electronic materials, exhibits, and other activities to educate about and to promote compliance with new requirements.
-The materials would be used by the government to educate institutions and their staff, as well as by institutions in training their own investigators.
+Other outreach efforts described here would supplement these important and federally required modes of informing and soliciting input from the public.

+Finally, when requirements on the oversight of dual use research are formally adopted by the U.S. Government, a communications plan will be needed for the rollout of the new federal policies, as well as an intensive and ongoing campaign of workshops, presentations, print and electronic materials, exhibits, and other activities to educate about and promote compliance with new requirements.
+These materials and venues will be used by the federal government to educate institutions and their staffs, as well as by institutions in training their own investigators.